marlonShawDEV/fmzurb/src/styleguide/index_corp.md

 <p>This style of card is used for Perspectives articles. </p>

-- If the cards have the same background as the content contaienr they are in, add no extra color class.
+- If the cards should have a different background than the container they are in, add a [background color class](#colors).
-- If the cards should have a white background (when displayed on a darker color) add class `.background-white` to each card.
-- If the cards should have a gray background (when displayed on a white background) add class `.background-gray` to each card.

 ```html_example
 <div class="row medium-up-2 large-up-3 xlarge-up-4 perspectives" data-equalizer data-equalize-by-row="true">